ComScore

 What Materials Are Warmest for Gloves?

-Warmth is such a subjective feeling, it can be hard to definitely list one material, or even two, as the absolute warmest.
+Warmth is such a subjective feeling, it can be hard to definitively list one material, or even two, as the absolute warmest.
 In fact, according to Lewenhaupt, the warmest options are going to be made from a mix of multiple fabric types.
 “A really warm glove is usually made from a mix of different materials in layers.
 Leather is a good outer material since it is windproof, water-resistant and still breathable.
 To make it even warmer, leather gloves can have a lining of warm materials like wool, fleece or other synthetic blends.”

 Burg also suggests shoppers stick with gloves that have built-in insulation.
 “Gloves and mittens made of different materials can be equally warm,” he explains, “but in general the warmest gloves are insulated with polyester fill insulations (like Primaloft or Outdoor Research’s VerticalX).”
 He also notes that more insulation adds up to more warmth, so be sure to check how many grams of insulation are in your gloves before adding to cart.